WiringPi/WiringPi/README.md

-:warning: This library was deprecated by its author in August 2019.
-Until 31st October 2023 it was maintaining at https://github.com/WiringPi/WiringPi/ but later set to read only because there was no interest in properly maintaining it.
-In 2024 GC2 fork the project to maintaining it and to keep the best GPIO Library for Raspberry Pi running.
-We do our best, but we have limited resources and can not give support.
+ℹ️ Since 2024, [GC2](https://github.com/GrazerComputerClub) has taken over maintenance of the project, supporting new OS versions as well as current hardware generations.
+We are dedicated to keeping the arguably best-performing GPIO Library for Raspberry Pi running smoothly.
+We strive to do our best, but please note that this is a community effort, and we cannot provide any guarantees or take responsibility for implementing specific features you may need.

 WiringPi (Unofficial Mirror/Fork)
 =================================